 New Mexico Junior College enjoys the distinction of being the first junior college built in the state.
 Today, NMJC occupies 243 total acres, with approximately 500,000 square ft. of building space.
-The campus has a student population of approximately 3,000 students and 265 full-time employees, as well as a facility count of 24 buildings, including the newly constructed student apartments, the Western Heritage Museum & Lea County Cowboy Hall of Fame, and the new Training & Outreach Center.
+The campus has a student population of approximately 3,000 students and 265 full-time employees, as well as a facility count of 24 buildings, including the student apartments, the Western Heritage Museum Complex & Lea County Cowboy Hall of Fame, and the Training & Outreach Facility.

-NMJC offers Associate of Arts, Associate of Science, and Associate of Applied Science degrees, along with certificates in the business and industry trades, and is comprised of five divisions including Arts & Humanities, Careers & Technology, Math & Sciences, Public Safety, and Training & Outreach.
-In addition, the college offers nationally renowned NJCAA athletic programs in baseball, men's and women's basketball, golf, and men's and women's rodeo.
+NMJC offers Associate of Arts, Associate of Science, and Associate of Applied Science degrees, along with certificates in the business and industry trades, and is comprised of four divisions including Arts, Humanities, & Career Technology; Business, Math & Sciences; Public Safety & Industry; and Training & Outreach.
+In addition, the college offers nationally renowned NJCAA athletic programs in baseball, men's and women's basketball, golf, women's cross country, women's track, and men's and women's rodeo.
 Through its outstanding programs, staff, and services, New Mexico Junior College fills an important educational need for Lea County and the surrounding area by actively promoting success through learning.